csmit353/Cello-Tuner-Metronome/README.md

 ### v0.1

 **The first happy/sad face assignment has to do with displaying two faces forever.
-The two faaces will appear on the led screen on 5000ms intervals.
+The two faces will appear on the led screen on 5000ms intervals.
-JS file: basic.forever(function () {
+* JS file: basic.forever(function () {
     basic.showIcon(IconNames.Happy)
     basic.pause(5000)
     basic.showIcon(IconNames.Sad)